Roxanemd/tripadvisor_restaurant_reviews/README.md

 ### Difficulties

 I find it hard to obtain a nice full result of the review.
 It was hard to access the whole element and not the summary.
-In some cases I also have a part of the restaurant owner in the item.
+In some cases I also have a part of the restaurant owner response in the item.

 # Langages for reviews
 Working on english reviews